If you prefer to listen, click below.

 - Be surprisingly enjoyable

 - Get yourself invited to a fun party

-These 25 imaginative conversation starters are designed for the business audience: clients, prospects, employees and people you meet in networking events.
-They also make intelligent ice breakers – you may be tired of being asked about your favorite football team.
-Actually you can vary these questions to suit any conversation partner in any situation.
+I made 25 imaginative conversation starters for YOU.
+They are designed for the business audience: clients, prospects, employees and people you meet in networking events.
+They also make intelligent ice breakers – in case you are tired of being asked about your favorite football team.

 25 Imaginative Conversation Starters

 1. Did anyone ever give you really bad career advice?
 Did you know it at the time?

 2. What do you most enjoy in your daily work?

 3. How is your work in reality compared to what you thought it would be?

 4. If you could start your career over, what is a decision you might have made differently?